 The Ring Doorbell 3 is a saving grace for my household.
 Not only do I get motion detection coverage of my front door, but I never have to worry about package thefts.
-If I ever hear a strange noise or am away from my home, I can access the live video from my phone.
+If I hear a strange noise or am away from my home, I can access the live video from my phone.
 Another great perk of the ring doorbell is the online community.
 On the app, you can see any reported crimes or neighbor complaints within your area.

 3) Outdoor Lighting

 A very affordable way to increase your home security is by adding motion sensor lights to your front yard or back yard.
-You can also add path-lights or DIY solar-powered mason jar lights to increase night-time lighting which naturally deters break-ins.
+You can also add path lights or DIY solar-powered mason jar lights to increase night-time lighting, which naturally deters break-ins.

-By taking these small one-time tests, you can save yourself a lot of trouble in terms of health and well-being.
+By taking these small one-time tests, you can save yourself a lot of trouble in health and well-being.
 Your home is your place of safety and security!
 With all of these tips, I hope you get to enjoy your house without having to stress about what can go wrong!

 If you have any other suggestions or tips for new homeowners, comment below and share your expertise!